 Ukrainian energy companies have continued witnessing significant challenges due to corruption, with billions of hryvnia in losses.
 National Anti-Corruption Bureau has investigated many practitioners and has uncovered schemes that negatively impact market players throughout the supply chain.
 Frequent cases have included a system of kickbacks where prices of goods and services were inflated to bribe officials and politically connected individuals, bid-rigging and tender purchases of unsolicited or superfluous goods and services (OECD, 2020[17]).
-Certain policies have also been investigated, including the introduction of a coal-pricing formula that contributed to artificially inflating coal prices in Ukraine that benefitted vested interests (NABU, 2020[105]) (OECD, 2019[2]).
+Certain policies have also been investigated, including the introduction of a coal-pricing formula that contributed to artificially inflating coal prices in Ukraine that benefitted vested interests (NABU, 2020[106]) (OECD, 2019[2]).

 To mitigate corruption-related challenges, Ukraine has established anti-corruption institutions, and has started to introduce relevant legal and regulatory requirements in both state-owned and private companies.
 Other laws outline expectations to develop codes of ethics to regulate issues, including conflicts of interest and ensure fair business conduct.
 Steps are also taken to improve transparency and disclosure in the energy sector.
 Notably, companies operating in the extractives sector are required to provide information to the Ministry of Energy within the EITI framework, focusing on company activities, audited reports, list of special permits regarding subsoil use, and products that are extracted, which are made publicly available.
 To comply with relevant requirements, key energy companies have started introducing relevant anti-corruption programmes and international standards, including the ISO standards on anti-bribery management systems, while conducting trainings, issuing certificates and carrying out surveys to assess the level of corruption.
 However, as outlined in previous sections, their effectiveness is often unclear.
-In out their functions.
+In addition, state anti-corruption institutions often lack necessary resources, capacities and mandates to carry out their functions.